The response to the new library shelving and design has been overwhelmingly positive, from both children and adults.

 But then Lisa and a colleague attended a presentation by Rachel Van Riel, hosted by Schoolhouse Products at their showroom in Toronto, and learned all about changing trends in library design and Opening the Book’s Discovery Layouts.

 Lisa says: "I was so impressed with Rachel’s presentation, and her insights into the impact library shelving design has on behaviour.
 The new 'propeller' shape of OTB shelving was so attractive and unique, I knew we had to consider it for the Ingersoll project.
 We had purchased curved metal shelving for the Tillsonburg branch in 2013, but given that it is manufactured in Europe, the cost to replace all shelving in Ingersoll’s children’s area would be prohibitive.
-OTB shelving is manufactured by Brodart right here in North America."
+OTB shelving is manufactured right here in North America."

 Opening the Book developed a Discovery Layout for Ingersoll which used the unique curves of the shelving to create the much needed zoning between the children’s area and the adult computer area.